Fillets mignons with Roquefort chives sauce. I love cheese and any occasion is great to incorporate it with any meals.

 The fillets mignons being so thick therefore require being placed in the hot oven for the final cooking part.
 This will allow them to keep inside all the wonderful juices.
 The butter will keep them tender.

-4 (2 inch thick) filets mignons, 8 ounces each
+- 8 ounces fillet mignon 4 (2 inch thick) 8 ounces each fillet mignon

-Remove the pan from the heat and arrange all the filets flat in the pan.
-Top each with a tablespoon of butter.
-Place the pan in the oven.
+- Remove the pan from the heat and arrange all the filets flat in the pan.
+Top each with a tablespoon of butter, and then place the pan in the oven.
 Cook the filets for 6 to 8 minutes for medium rare.
 Remove the steaks to a platter, cover tightly with aluminum foil, and allow to rest for 5 to 10 minutes.

 ROQUEFORT CHIVE SAUCE

-Pour the cream into a small heavy bottomed saucepan and bring to a boil over medium heat.
-Simmer for about 20 minutes while stirring occasionally, until the cream is reduced by half and thickened.
+- Pour the cream into a small heavy bottomed saucepan and bring to a boil over medium heat.
+Simmer for about 20 minutes, stirring occasionally, until the cream is reduced by half and thickened.